-BI 211: Principles of Biology
+BI 211: Principles of Biology 1

 Includes introduction to science, biochemistry, metabolism, the cell, molecular biology, and reproduction.
-The first course of a three-course sequence for students majoring in biology and the sciences, including premedical, pre-dental, chiropractic, pharmacy, and related fields.
+The first course of a three-course sequence for students majoring in biology and other sciences, including premedical, pre-dental, and related fields.
 Recommended: High school biology and chemistry within the past seven years.

-- Apply biological theories and concepts from biochemistry and cell biology to novel problems in their lives and community (personal, work, and career). - Use the scientific method, including experimental design, data collection, and presentations of results and conclusions while analyzing their individual thinking and learning styles and how their styles can be integrated with methods used in science. - Assess the strengths and weaknesses of scientific studies in biochemistry and cell biology and critically examine the influence of scientific and technical knowledge of biochemistry and cell biology on human society and the environment. - Develop informed positions and opinions on contemporary issues in biochemistry and cell biology, while considering ethical, scientific, community, and cultural implications. - Communicate concepts in biochemistry and cell biology using appropriate terminology in both written and verbal forms. - Competently enter and complete further work in the sciences, including Biology 212 and upper level courses in biochemistry and cell biology.
+- Apply biological theories and concepts from biochemistry and cell biology to novel problems in their lives and community (personal, work, and career). - Use the scientific method, including experimental design, data collection, and presentations of results and conclusions while analyzing their individual thinking and learning styles and how their styles can be integrated with methods used in science. - Assess the strengths and weaknesses of scientific studies in biochemistry and cell biology and critically examine the influence of scientific and technical knowledge of biochemistry and cell biology on human society and the environment. - Develop informed positions and opinions on contemporary issues in biochemistry and cell biology, while considering ethical, scientific, community, and cultural implications. - Communicate concepts in biochemistry and cell biology using appropriate terminology in both written and verbal forms.

-Prerequisites: WR 115 RD 115 MTH 95 CH 151 CH 151 or higher can be either a prerequisite or corequisite, or the student can pass the Chemistry 151 competency exam or get instructor permission.
+MTH 95 CH 151

+CH 151 or higher can be accepted as the prerequisite, or the student can pass the Chemistry 151 competency exam or get instructor permission.
 MTH 95 or higher.

-BI 212: Principles of Biology
+BI 212: Principles of Biology 2

 Includes inheritance, the genetic code, modern and classical genetics, evolution, diversity, and systematics.
 May include some dissection of plants and animals.
-The second course in a three-course sequence for students majoring in biology and the sciences, including pre-medical, pre-dental, chiropractic, pharmacy, and related fields.
+The second course in a three-course sequence for students majoring in biology and other sciences, including premedical, pre-dental, and related fields.